Commercial edition users

 ]

-If this still does not compile, then add `#undef assert` manually to the soapStub.h file after the includes or rename `assert` to `assert_` with a trailing underscore.
+If this still does not compile, then add `#undef assert` manually to the soapStub.h file after the includes or rename `assert` to `assert_` with a trailing underscore in the generated code.

 How do I use gSOAP with STIX, CYBOX, and TAXII?